lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 # Confidence intervals around the parameters

 # Confidence intervals around the predictions

 # Prediction intervals

 # What about a different GLM, like a logit model?

 Logit: https://stackoverflow.com/questions/47414842/confidence-interval-of-probability-prediction-from-logistic-regression-statsmode

+Brief mention of delta method, link to p.
+69 of http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf

+need to use patsy dmatrix, which is admittedly annoying

 # What if my model is misspecified?